Serhiy0406/AndroidPr/README.md

 TrackMySleepQuality is an app for recording sleep data for each night.
 You can record a start and stop time, assign a quality rating, and clear the database.

+Learn techniques that make RecyclerView more efficient for large lists.
-In this codelab you will learn how to use a RecyclerView in your Android Kotlin app to efficiently display lists of items.
+You will also learn techniques to make your code easier to maintain and extend for complex lists and grids in your Android Kotlin apps.

 Pre-requisites